MEMENTO OF GIUSEPPE BEZZA

 The phone's voice did not seem spontaneous, but forced and even studied; yet he leaked a certain satisfaction at the unexpected call.
 I did not hide the desire to see him at work, that is, to have an astrological consultation.
 He prevaricated and offered me a meeting.
 "Where do you live?"
 I asked.
 "Let's meet in Piazza Duomo," he said, "under the arcades: at the Bar Zucca they give an excellent rhubarb."
 I was a bit surprised, but I accepted.

 When I saw him for the first time, I noticed a young guy, a little in contrast with the long stays "in Amsterdam, London and Paris."
 I immediately had the impression he was a pauper, surely more than I was.
 He was shabby too, and the many hair demanded the intervention of a hairdresser, starting with the shampoo.
-I do not remember what we talked about.
-I only remember that from time to time his eyes turned red because of emotion.
-However, the required consultation broke up among words and we made a commitment to stay in touch.
-I paid the rhubarbs and we said good-bye one another.

 That is how we became acquainted.

+How the interest in astrology rised in Giuseppe Bezza.
 The members of his family were a son (he told me he was separated) and some brothers, one of which, named Giancarlo, having fallen victim to drug addiction, passed away on May 6, 1981 because of overdose.
 Well, it was this Giancarlo, very interested in astrology, to convey to his brother Giuseppe the passion for such a matter.
 When G. Bezza told me the dramatic circumstances of Giancarlo's passing away, also added a detail not insignificant: after the publication of the book mentioned above Giancarlo became dejected, because he realized that his brother Giuseppe, despite having approached astrology at a later time and not spontaneously, had managed to surpass the brother.
 In fact, the mentioned book (© 1980) was "printed in January 1981,” while the transitus animae of Giancarlo took place, as I said, in the first days of May of the same year.
 Such a—so to speak—draining up 'virtue' of Giuseppe Bezza, more or less consciously, is the primum mobile of tangible and intangible acquisitions, deserved or undeserved, he gained during his life.
 The intelligence of Giuseppe Bezza was not acute, but his intuition was, as evidenced by the Moon-Saturn conjunction in his natal chart.
-[2]

 At that time Giuseppe Bezza lived in a modest flat of an old tenement house, not far from the dock.
 When I asked him on what he lived, he was vague: “On collaborations.”
 Since he did not pay the bills in a regular way, from time to time he remained without current.
 Still, the books were many, many of them expensive.
 "This volume is quite expensive, how did you pay for it?”
 I asked him once.
 "I picked it up!" he replied.
 At first I was petrified.
 He also explained me the technique he had improved in order to achieve his purpose.
 I saw on his desk, too, a volume of Catalogus codicum Astrologorum Graecorum, coming from the library of the Catholic University, the only indeed where you could find the CCAG.
 He said: "Take it, photocopy it, then bring it back."
 "Oh no, Giuseppe," I replied promptly, "you are the one who took it, and you have to bring it back."
 Subsequently, having to go in that library for controls relating to the Italian edition of the Spicq's Notes I was preparing, I could see that that volume was still missing.
 It was a part of the eighth tome (codices Parisini), but I don not remember which one was (the second or fourth perhaps).